ubergarm/RottenEconomy/README.md

 * [Nuka Cola Potions](https://www.curseforge.com/minecraft/texture-packs/nuka-cola/files/2560603)
 * [Tissou's Zombie Pack](https://www.curseforge.com/minecraft/texture-packs/tissous-zombie-pack-optifine-1-7x-1-16/files/2986604)
+* [Pixel Reality - Atmosphere](https://www.curseforge.com/minecraft/texture-packs/pixel-reality-atmosphere/files/2456861) - nice moon; best with OptiFine
 * [Faithful 32x Modded Edition](http://f32.me/) - or something similar with some mod coverage

 ## Known Bugs
 Report bugs on the github issue tracker not in the comments when possible please.

+* If you get a crash first time, check RAM is >= 6144MB, you have OptiFine, and try again usually fixes it!
-* spartan shield bash does not work with Epic Fight battle stance
+* Spartan Shield bash does not work with Epic Fight battle stance
 * RF power does not drain from weapons with Epic Fight battle stance
-* some armor models and other minor visual glitches with Epic Fight battle stance
+* Some armor models and other minor visual glitches with Epic Fight battle stance

 ## References
 * [7 Days to Fly](https://www.curseforge.com/minecraft/modpacks/seven-days-to-fly) - this zombie tech modpack